theodi/services-manager/README.md

 # Services Manager

-This repository is a runner for the code in [open-orgn-services](https://github.com/theodi/open-orgn-services)
+This repository is a runner for the code in [open-orgn-services](https://github.com/theodi/open-orgn-services) and [odi-metrics-tasks](https://github.com/theodi/odi-metrics-tasks)

 Setup
 -----